Central banks understand the systemic risk climate change represents, and they are starting to take action.

 Now, as public and private funds start to flow towards rebuilding the economy and restarting industries, the pressure is rising.
 Investment capital is rapidly moving towards ESG-linked and impact investment vehicles.
 At the same time, society’s expectations and common values are shifting; in the wake of the COVID-19 situation, people care more about ESG and climate change than ever before.
 The reputational risks of inaction are growing.

-Not surprisingly, central banks now recognise that the markets are evolving quickly.
+Not surprisingly, central banks now recognize that the markets are evolving quickly.
 They know they need to catch up if they want to ensure they are able to shape the systemic risk of a climate crisis3.

 So what are the central banks and banking supervisors doing to help transition the industry towards a greener future?
 Prior to COVID-19, some central banks had been surprisingly active.
 The EU is, perhaps at the forefront.
 On 23 April (in the midst of the COVID-19 situation) the European supervisory authorities published their draft regulatory technical standards related to ESG disclosures4.